AGN as Potential Factories for Eccentric Black Hole Mergers: Analytical Estimations and Theoretical Modeling

+The co-planar 2-dimensional (2D) binary-single scattering setup, for which $\psi = 0$, not only represents the limiting case of our AGN-disk scattering model, but leads also to an upper limit on the number of mergers compared to the isotropic 3-dimensional (3D) cluster case.
+Although idealized, it is therefore useful to consider this model to explore the expected maximum enhancement of the merger probability, when going from the cluster-like 3D case to the disk-like 2D case.
+In the following analytical treatment we assume equal-mass binary components and omit the possible effects from gas-drag in the dynamics\cite{1999ApJ...513..252O, 2007ApJ...665..432K}.

-\paragraph{Merger Probability.} To estimate the relative occurrence rates of $3$-body and $2$-body mergers, we start by calculating the probability that a dynamically assembled binary black hole merges within some timescale $\tau$, denoted by $P(t_{GW} < \tau)$, where $t_{GW}$ is here the initial merger time.
-The time $t_{GW}$ for an eccentric binary black hole is given by\cite{Peters:1964bc},
+We start by calculating the probability $P(t_{GW} < \tau)$ that a dynamically assembled binary black hole has a gravitational wave inspiral time $t_{GW}$ less than some timescale $\tau$.
+For an eccentric binary black hole, $t_{GW}$ is given approximately by\cite{Peters:1964bc}

-where $e$, $a$, and $m$ are the initial orbital eccentricity, semi-major axis, and individual black hole mass, respectively.
-The eccentricities of binary black holes dynamically assembled through co-planar interactions that are isotropic in 2D are distributed according to\cite{2006tbp..book.....V, 2019Natur.576..406S},
+where $e$, $a$, and $m$ are the initial orbital eccentricity, semi-major axis, and individual black hole mass, respectively, and $t_c$ denotes the circular inspiral time for which $e=0$.
+The eccentricities of binary black holes dynamically assembled through 2D co-planar interactions are distributed as\cite{1976MNRAS.177..583M, 2006tbp..book.....V, 2019Natur.576..406S}

 from which it directly follows that